SeldonIO/seldon-deploy-sdk/README.md

 2. Update [config file](./config/python.json) to bump the package version.
 3. Run `make python` to re-generate the sdk api files from new specifications.
 If you get error `error: patch failed` then update the template customisation [patch file](./templates/python/metadata_tags_metrics.patch).
 See templates section above for more details.

-4. Run `make -C build push` to build & push latest release to [PyPi](https://pypi.org/project/seldon-deploy-sdk/)
+4. Run `make -C python build push` to build & push latest release to [PyPi](https://pypi.org/project/seldon-deploy-sdk/).
+There's also the `push-test` target, for testing.
 5. Create a new Github Tag and Release with latest version and notes.